 Ho Chi Minh is the biggest city in Vietnam, having around 13 million people in the metropolitan area.
-Along the rapid urbanization and as Ho Chi Minh expands, this number will inevitably increase over the years.
+Along with the rapid urbanization and as Ho Chi Minh expands, this number will inevitably increase over the years.

 What makes Ho Chi Minh interesting is that some of its most central districts are less developed compared to those further away.
 District 4, for example, is one example of districts that have gotten a bad reputation and that is less developed than District 7, which is located further from the city center.

-This is just one example which makes it more difficult for foreigners to decide where they should invest in property.
+This is just one example that makes it more difficult for foreigners to decide where they should invest in property.
 In this article, I list some of the most interesting districts for property investments in Ho Chi Minh.

 District 1 is the most central district, it’s also one of the smallest and the most expensive district in Ho Chi Minh.
 Here, you can find most of Ho Chi Minh’s high-rise buildings, corporations, and banks.